Using Herbs Safely

 Herbal therapies have been used in both Western and Eastern cultures for centuries.
 Herbal therapy is designed to both treat illness and enhance overall health and well-being.
 Behind this therapy is the belief that nature itself produces effective medicines.

 Herbal therapy is sometimes called botanical medicine.
-It uses plant-based remedies similar to how conventional medicine uses pharmaceutical medications.
-Pharmaceutical medications are based on a single chemical substance.
-In contrast, herbal remedies are derived from plants.
-The root, leaf, stem, and even the flower or pollen are used.
-Often an herbal remedy is made from different herbs.
+It uses plant-based remedies as medicine.
+The root, leaf, stem, and even the flower or pollen are used to make herbal remedies.
+Multiple herbs may be combined into one formula.
 The combined herbs work together to reduce or even prevent possible side effects of the remedy.
 This is often referred to as the synergistic effect of herbal remedies.

-If you use herbal supplements, take them as carefully as you would take prescription medications.
+If you use herbal supplements, take them as carefully as you would take prescription medicine.
 Herbs should be given under the advice of a qualified herbalist.
 Avoid selecting your own herbs or dosages without getting professional help.
-And always keep your medical doctor informed about your herbal treatments.
+And always keep your medical health care provider informed about your herbal treatments.

-Fact: Herbs are often powerful substances.
+Fact: Herbs are powerful substances.
 They should be given by professionals.